pezra/hal-client/README.md

 Usage
 -----

-The first step in using a HAL based API is getting a representation of one of its entry point.
+The first step in using a HAL based API is getting a representation of one of its entry points.
 The simplest way to do this is using the `get` class method of `HalClient`.

     blog = HalClient.get("http://blog.me/")
     # => #<Representation: http://blog.me/>